 - Typically, you will be prescribed pain medication to be taken during the initial postoperative period.
 Take this medication as needed and any additional medications as directed. - You may also take Tylenol, Ibuprofen, or Aleve to aid in pain control.
 Sometimes, your pain medication may already include Tylenol.
 Refer to the package instructions for Tylenol to ensure you do not take an amount that exceeds the safe dosage of Tylenol daily.
 Excess Tylenol can cause liver damage. - Pain medication may take 30 minutes to take effect and lasts typically no longer than 4-6 hours. - Do not drink alcohol or drive while on narcotic pain medication such as hydrocodone or oxycodone. - It is not expected that you will be pain free during the early postsurgical period.
 Medication, ice, elevation, and rest are intended to reduce your pain to a manageable level. - Pain medication may cause constipation.
-You may elect to utilize an over-the-counter stool softener.

-- Refill of pain medication is typically discussed at your follow-up visit.
+You may elect to utilize an over-the-counter stool softener. - Refill of pain medication is typically discussed at your follow-up visit.
 The majority of patients will not require a refill of pain medication after surgery.
-In some cases, medication may be continued through 4 to 6 weeks after surgery.
-Wean off narcotic medication when able. - You may be prescribed a medication for prevention of a blood clot, or deep venous thrombosis.
+In some cases, medication may be continued through 2-3 weeks after surgery.
+Wean off narcotic medication when able.
+Typically, patients will have weaned off narcotic pain medications by 2 weeks postoperative. - You may be prescribed a medication for prevention of a blood clot, or deep venous thrombosis.
+Typically, this is daily 325mg Aspirin.
 Take as directed daily.
+If you have a blood clotting disorder, a history of blood clots, or an allergy to Aspirin, alert your physician.